hoelzl/clm/README.md

 ## Working with the project

 The project is configured to run `pytest` tests.
 Tests are in the `tests` directory, outside the main package directory.
-Therefore you have to install the package before running the tests.
+Therefore, you have to install the package before running the tests.
 Once the package is installed, enter `pytest` in the root of the project to run the tests: